kdabir/stay-awake/README.md

 ### Installation

-- Make sure you have JRE on machine
+- Make sure we have JRE on machine
 - Download the application distribution archive and extract it
 - [optional] Add the "<extracted_archives_path>/bin" to `PATH`

 ### Usage
-- Run the bat (on Windows) or shell file (on OS X / Linux)
+* Run the bat (on Windows) or shell file (on OS X / Linux)
     - by double clicking the file
-    - or if you have it on PATH, just call the script `stay-awake`
+    - or if we have it on PATH, just call the script `stay-awake`

+* We can optionally pass a number representing interval in seconds.
+Mouse moves at this interval.
+Recommended value is between 15 - 90.

-- To stop, press `control+c`
+* To stop, press `control+c`

+### Developer Notes

+We should have `gradle` locally Change the requires files and then from the project root:

+- Simplest way is to run with Gradle `run`

+    `$ gradle run`

+- To run with generated OS specific scripts:
+    1. run
+      `gradle clean dZ && cd build/distributions && unzip -o stay-awake.zip && cd -`

+    2. And then
+      `./build/distributions/stay-awake/bin/stay-awake 10`

+- We can run/debug the Main class with IntelliJ Idea or any IDE of our choice as well.

 ### LICENSE